ncatlab/nlab-content/pages/0/3/7/2/2730/content.md

 As [[Todd Trimble]] said

->We can go on from there to discuss general limits and colimits in $M-Set$, cartesian closure, the subobject classifier, and so on.
+>We can go on from there to discuss general limits and colimits in $M&#x2011;Set$, cartesian closure, the subobject classifier, and so on.
 This could be fun and a very good learning experience, and there are people right here who know this material rather well.

 So let's do it!